 BUSTED!
 Back in the days before track days, this may have been the only place you could practise some riding skills.
 However, the best training combines both off and on-road skills.
 Road craft is just as important as bike control.

 7: Never ride in the rain.

-- BUSTED!
+BUSTED!
 There were three reasons I was told never to ride in the rain – it rusted the bike, the roads are too slippery and there is no way to stay dry.
 Modern bikes are treated for rust prevention, modern tyres are much grippier in the wet and today’s motorcycle gear is very protective.
 Riding in the rain also improves your skill level as you have to concentrate on riding smoothly.

 8: Speeding riders rarely get pulled over.